On this page:

 You can access the controls for changing your display name, contact email, or password from the My Preferences page by clicking the Edit link under your email.
 The controls require you to enter your password to complete the change.

-The display name is the name that the Controller uses to identify you in specific screen text and messages.
+The display name is the name that the Controller uses to identify you in certain screen text and messages.
 For example, it appears in notifications to other Controller users when you share a dashboard with them.
-You cannot change your username.
-To change your username, you need to have an administrator delete your account and create another one with the new name.
+A username cannot be changed.
+To effect a change of a username, you would need to have an administrator delete your account and create another one with the new name.

 You can display non-English languages in the Controller UI.
-To do so, enable your font preference to use system fonts.
-Using system fonts directs the UI to display text in the font configured for the system running the browser.
+To do so, enable your preference option for using system fonts.
+This directs the UI to display text in the font configured for the system running the browser.

 Your Controller administrator may require strong passwords for local accounts.
-A secure password must meet these requirements:
+A strong password must meet these requirements:

-- Not the same as your username or email address
+- Must not be the same as your username or email address

 The Controller UI provides the following user preferences:

 - Date Format: By default, the format is MM/DD/YY (for example, 09/25/14).
 Choose an alternate format from the drop-down menu.

 - Use 24 hour Time Format: Enable this option if you want the UI to represent time in 24-hour time format instead of 12 hour clock format.